Raku/atom-language/CONTRIBUTING.md

 Travis CI will also fail if it detects improper indenting (most of these will error out when you run `apm test` yourself).

-Travis CI will also fail if

-# Extended info:

-* The code that Atom uses to actually process the grammars is called [first-mate][first-mate].

-# The issue tracker and you
-For the purposes of this project, a *bug* is anything which alters the highlighting of surrounding text.
-An *issue* is anything that highlighting currently works on, but fails to work in some conditions.
-Anything else is an *enhancement* .
-Because of this, a priority system is the best way to categorize any issues.

-* `priority:high` is reserved for bugs which ruin highlighting for potentially a large number of lines below.
-* `priority:medium` is for medium bugs that may after a small amount of surrounding text or missing features/improvements that are glaring flaws.
-* `priority:low` is for either small bugs that don't ruin the highlighting of any surrounding text or reasonable improvements.